mbeddr/mps-platform-docs/README.md

 # MPS Platform Docs

-This website collects practical knowlege about MPS and popular MPS platforms such as MPS-extensions and mbeddr.
+This website collects practical knowledge about MPS and popular MPS platforms such as MPS-extensions and mbeddr.
 It is written mainly in the form of a Q&A. If you have any feedback, please write a comment at the bottom of a page or open an issue in this repository.

 ![build status](https://img.shields.io/github/workflow/status/mbeddr/mps-platform-docs/Build%20and%20publish%20documentation)